dhagge/dhagge.github.io/_posts/2014-09-29-spring-boot-jdbi.markdown

 spring.datasource.driver-class-name=com.mysql.jdbc.Driver
 ```

-Note that I used MySQL as the DB but that can be swapped out with whichever driver you want ot use of course.
+Note that I used MySQL as the DB but that can be swapped out with whichever driver you want to use of course.

 ## ServiceApplication